mariogasparoni/kurento-monitor/README.md

 `pipelines_only : 1` monitor will output only the number of pipelines

+`graph_only : 1` monitor will output the DOT graph, instead of server JSON's

 `keep_monitoring : 1` tells monitor to keep monitoring until CTRL+c/SIGINT
     signal is received.
 Otherwise, monitor will run and output it's data one single time